bareos/bareos/manuals/en/developers/pluginAPI.md

-Note, if you want the directory permissions and times to be correctly restored, you must create the directory <span>**after**</span> all the file directories have been sent to Bacula.
+Note, if you want the directory permissions and times to be correctly restored, you must create the directory <span>**after**</span> all the file directories have been sent to Bareos.
 That allows the restore process to restore all the files in a directory using default directory options, then at the end, restore the directory permissions.
 If you do it the other way around, each time you restore a file, the OS will